KuhlTime/bachelor-thesis/content/05_system_design.md

 - Emergency equipment to be used
 - Further documentation and files

-After entering the confined space into the system a verification about the correctness of the information will be requested from the company through an automated e-mail or SMS.
+After entering the confined space into the system a verification about the correctness of the information will be requested from the company through an automated E-Mail or SMS.

 Should the date of the hazard assessment be older than the maximum 3 years -- the operator is obliged to ask for an updated report.
+Shortly before the assessment is due the companies contact will receive an automated e-mail asking them for an updated report.

 ### Updating a Confined Space

 Besides adding a confined space the operator should be able to update the information about a confined space.
 This may be needed when some conditions inside the confined space changed.
+As with the creation of a confined space and the accompanied hazard report the contact person has to confirm the correctness.

 ### Schedule Confined Space